terra-campaigns/degenesis/_notions/inklings.md

 ## Archive

-- [ ] Vasco in pollen, Pandora expedition
-- [ ] Draw Klaus on his horse
-- [ ] 600km in 12 to get to Nikopol.
-2 encounter rolls, if encounter it is a migrant ambush
-- [ ] Add marketplace to website
-- [ ] Implement Concepts for NPCs
-- [ ] Cossack clan in Kiev S
-	- The Kieven Chronicler
-- [ ] Fractal forests receive gifts
-- [ ] Injuries (liminal horror) when critical damage
-- [ ] Fractal forest close to Kieve
-- [ ] Use 1 item from pollen for each session
 - [ ] Frederico Voight, a healer surgeon spitalian, godfather of Konrad This has now become a joke amongst the Spitalians, treating Konrad badly about it
 - [ ] Isolde prays and organise a burial for Marcus